Aczel-Mendler Bisimulations in a Regular Category

 \begin{exa} In $\Set$, $\pow{X}$ is given by the usual power-set and $E_X$ is the subset of $X\times\pow{X}$ consisting of pairs $(x,U)$ such that $x \in U$.
-In $\Sha$ -- the Schanuel topos $\Sha$ \cite{lawvere89}, equivalent to the category of nominal sets and equivariant functions -- $\pow{X}$ is the nominal set of finitely supported subsets of $X$.
-In $\Eff$ -- the effective topos~\cite{hyland82}, intuitively, the category of effective set and computable functions -- $\pow{X}$ is intuitively given by the set of decidable subsets of $X$ (although the formal description is much harder). \end{exa}
+In $\Sha$-the Schanuel topos $\Sha$ \cite{lawvere89}, equivalent to the category of nominal sets and equivariant functions-$\pow{X}$ is the nominal set of finitely supported subsets of $X$.
+In $\Eff$-the effective topos~\cite{hyland82}, intuitively, the category of effective sets and computable functions-$\pow{X}$ is intuitively given by the set of decidable subsets of $X$ (although the formal description is much more abstract). \end{exa}